erleans/erleans/README.md

 ### Streams

-Grains can subscribe to streams and implement callbacks for handling records as they are published by implementing the `erleans_subscriber` behaviour.
+Grains can subscribe to streams and implement callbacks for handling records as they are published.
+Each stream is represented by a permanent system grain (meaning it does not deactivate) which manages subscriptions.
+Stream providers implement how to read from and publish to a given stream backend.
+On arrival of new events on the stream the grain makes a call to each subscriber with the new event, thus blocking for as long as the slowest subscriber takes to handle the event, before fetching any new events.

+A grain must explicitly unsubscribe from a stream or it will continue to receive calls throughout its lifetime.
+This is because subscriptions are based on the grain reference, not the activation, so if a subscribed grain has deactivated it will be reactivated on the next event on the stream.

 ## Differences from gen_server